Remod-org/NextGenPVE/README.md

  Note that the Zone is set to lookup.
 You can click on "lookup" to see that the zone lookup for this is set to one or more DynamicPVP-created zones.
 You should be able to adjust the rules for the zone to block things that would otherwise be allowed.

-### A Note about AutoTurrets

-AutoTurrets are weird.
-The attacker (initiator) from a turret is actually the weapon inside the turret.
-In most if not all cases, this will appear as BaseProjectile (1.0.25 on).

-So, for example: The default ruleset has damage set to false.
-If you add the rule trap_player to this ruleset, all traps will hurt players.
-If you want to exclude AutoTurrets from being able to damage players, add BaseProjectile to the source exclusion list.
-Consider the simplicity of leaving that global flag off to just skip targeting altogether (AutoTurretTargetsPlayers).

-The BaseProjectile source would have impact for turrets as well as other weapon attacks and in this case would likely prevent damage from held weapons as well.
-On second thought, maybe not.
-The attacker should be BasePlayer for weapons held by a player, and so on...

-However, if you have a rule set for a zone with default damage true and no exception rules or exclusions, it should behave like standard PVP.

-BotSpawn can override autoturret targeting since we call out to the CanBeTargeted hook.
-You will need to set the global configuration in BotSpawn "Turret_Safe": false to allow targeting in addition to setting our global flag, AutoTurretTargetsNPCs.

 ### Competing Ruleset Examples